 Set out mat board frames, oil pastels and watercolors.
 Invite the children to decorate a frame for their sun prints.
 Add scribbles and designs with oil pastels before watercoloring right over them.
 Use one color at a time and watch how the oil pastels repel the watercolors (watercolor-resist).

 Tape one end of a craft wire to the back of each frame and let the children add beads to create a hanger before securing the other end of the wire on the back of the frame with tape.
 Voilà!

 I love how many different ways you can offer sun prints for any age group.
 How about creating some Mandala’s with older children?
 Or framing your sun prints onto self sanded wooden blocks with a layer of Modge Podge?
-Or how about these fantastic treated fabric sun print hoops by the amazing Samara from Purple Twig?
+Or how about these fantastic treated fabric sun print hoops?
 Or these gorgeous sun prints with beautiful colored inks…, sigh!